Akashkolhe56/E-commerce/README.md

 In this milestone we need to create the product page Techstack we have used here is React for styling we have used tailwind css
+## Milestone 19: Project Overview -
+In this milestone we learned how to create the Add to cart functionality to our e-commerce website.